sfox38/WhoDunnit/README.md

 ---
 ## History Log Attribute

 The `history_log` attribute records the last 25 trigger events for the tracked entity, newest-first.
-It persists across HA restarts and is visible on the entity's detail page in Developer Tools -> States.
+It persists across HA restarts.

-You can inspect it directly on the entity's Attributes tab or the detail page in Developer Tools -> States, access it in templates and automations, or display it using the History Log dashboard card presented in the [Use Cases](#use-cases) section.
+You can inspect it on the entity's Attributes tab or in Developer Tools -> States, access it in templates and automations, or display it using the History Log dashboard card presented in the [Use Cases](#use-cases) section.

 ```yaml
 history_log: